gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     -   Enter the database name in the **New Database** field
 -	Click the `Next Step` button

+!!! note
+    If you want to populate the new database with data from an existing Digital Archive database, follow the instructions to [copy a MySQL database](copy-mysql-db.md).

 ### Create a user

 -	In wizard Step 2: